aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-use-gridjs-in-mobile/_index.md

 ![todo:iisexpress command](iisproxy_port_map.png)

 Then we can open the demo web page in the mobile browser.

-Navigate the page http://yourip:82/GridJs2/List  and select a file to open.
+Navigate to the page http://yourip:82/GridJs2/List and select a file to open.

 ![todo:the screen navagation on mobile](gridjs_edit_on_mobile.png)

-Then we can do edit operations as in PC device.
+Then you can perform edit operations as on a PC device.